 - Egg: Binds ingredients together.

-- Blueberries: You can use fresh or frozen blueberries.
+- Blueberries: For best results, use fresh blueberries.
 If using frozen, do not thaw.

 In Photos: Making Lemon Blueberry Scones